-Legend and lore suggest Chai Tea was invented by a royal king in India who kept his recipe undisclosed and sacred.
-In fact Chai Tea is a product of Ayurveda, a science of India that dates as far back as five thousand years.
-Chai does not refer to a particular type of tea but the manner in which it is prepared and served, with milk/cream and honey/sugar.
+Legend and lore suggest chai tea was invented by a royal king in India who kept his recipe undisclosed and sacred.
+In fact, chai tea is a product of Ayurveda, a science of India that dates as far back as five thousand years.
+Chai does not refer to a particular type of tea, but the manner in which it is prepared and served, with milk/cream and honey/sugar.
 Traditionally each family would have their own recipe of herbs and spices to mix and boil with tea leaves.
 This recipe was based on available ingredients and the constitutions of family members.
-Typically this is a highly potent blend that has myriad medicinal and health promoting properties.
-Among these benefits of consuming Chai regularly is to increase the digestive fire, sooth and relax the digestive tract, increase waste and toxin excretion, elevate metabolism, and decrease appetite.
+Typically, this is a highly potent blend that has myriad medicinal and health-promoting properties.
+Among the benefits of consuming chai regularly are increased digestive fire, a soothed and relaxed digestive tract, increased waste and toxin excretion, elevated metabolism, and decreased appetite.

-Science is finding Tea (Black, Green, and Oolong), the main ingredient of Chai, is an excellent source for anti-oxidants, good for the heart, and reducing cholesterol levels.
-In addition numerous herbs are combined with the Tea to give it its unique flavors and healing properties.
+Science is finding that tea (Black, Green, and Oolong), the main ingredient of chai, is an excellent source for anti-oxidants, good for the heart, and reduced cholesterol levels.
+In addition, numerous herbs are combined with the tea to give it its unique flavors and healing properties.
 It isn't one herb or spice in general that aids in digestion but the combination of many acting together.
-The result is a delicious, piquant, and often times dark brew.
+The result is a delicious, piquant, and oftentimes dark brew.

-Chai Tea, like the human body, is a homogenous mixture of many compounds acting and reacting together to create harmony.
-As with soup, the ingredients when boiled in water draw out and enhance the flavors within one another before fusing together to form one wholesome decoction you can drink.
-Digestion begins with the mouth and usually we tend to equate bad tastes and smells with being good for us.
-Such is not the case with Chai.
+Chai tea, like the human body, is a homogenous mixture of many compounds acting and reacting together to create harmony.
+As with soup, the ingredients, when boiled in water, draw out and enhance the flavors within one another before fusing together to form one wholesome decoction you can drink.
+Digestion begins with the mouth, and while sometimes we equate bad tastes and smells with beneficial attributes, such is not the case with chai.
 It represents a harmonious blend of all five tastes (sweet, sour, bitter, salt, and spice) recognized by the taste buds that is also pleasing to the other senses.

-Black Pepper is one of the first ingredients to stimulate the body as it works with the taste buds and their relationship to the stomach.
-The taste buds signal the stomach to excrete hydrochloric acid which is necessary for digestion of proteins and other food components.
-If food goes undigested by the stomach it can sit sedentary for hours.
+Black pepper is one of the first ingredients to stimulate the body, as it works with the taste buds and their relationship to the stomach.
+The taste buds signal the stomach to excrete hydrochloric acid, which is necessary for digestion of proteins and other food components.
+If food goes undigested by the stomach, it can sit for hours.
 This leads to symptoms of indigestion and/or heartburn.
-If undigested food moves into the intestinal tract it begins to rot.
-The intestines are meant for absorbing nutrients not digesting them.
-As the food begins to rot it becomes an ideal place for gas producing, diarrhea inducing, and constipation causing gut bacteria.
-In addition the outer layer of the peppercorn helps stimulate metabolism and breakdown existing fat cells.
+If undigested food moves into the intestinal tract, it begins to rot; the intestines are meant for absorbing nutrients, not digesting them.
+As the food begins to rot it becomes an ideal place for gas-producing, diarrhea-inducing, and constipation-causing gut bacteria.
+In addition, the outer layer of the peppercorn helps stimulate metabolism and the breakdown of existing fat cells.

 Cinnamon is considered to be one of the world’s oldest known spices.
-There was a time when it was considered such a commodity it was used as a type of currency.
-It is found in nearly every Chai.
-It aids in digestion by calming the stomach, fighting bacteria and fungus.
-It has been shown to increase production of insulin in test tube trials and has anti-nausea and diarrhea attributes.
+There was a time when it was considered such a commodity that it was used as currency.
+It is found in nearly every chai.
+It aids in digestion by calming the stomach, fighting bacteria and fungus, has been shown to increase production of insulin in test tube trials, and has anti-nausea and antidiarrheal attributes.
 Cinnamon also enhances the effects of other herbs and bridges the gap between flavors.

 Fennel has also been well known for centuries by the Greeks, Egyptians, and Eastern cultures for its culinary and medicinal uses.
-It is one of those super foods as it contains Vitamin C & B, supports liver, gall bladder, and spleen function, as well as aiding in digestion by dispersing flatulence causing bacteria.
+It is one of those superfoods, as it contains Vitamins C & B, and supports liver, gall bladder, and spleen function, as well as aiding in digestion by dispersing flatulence causing bacteria.
 Fennel is also a good source of fiber so it helps to keep the large intestine and colon healthy.

-Ginger is the only root employed in medicine and cooking.
-It has a mild, cool flavor that helps settle the stomach.
-The gingerols and shogaols found in Ginger have been proven to ease the effects of motion sickness.
+Ginger has a mild, cool flavor that helps settle the stomach.
+The gingerols and shogaols found in ginger have been proven to ease the effects of motion sickness.